miachom/Snakemake-tRCC/README.md

 -p flag instructs to print results to ther shell command.

 To generate the target files, Snakemake applies the rules given in the Snakemake file in a top-down way.

+Apart from filenames, Snakemake also accepts rule names as targets if the requested rule does not have wildcards.
+Hence, it is possible to write target rules collecting particular subsets of the desired results or all results.
+Moreover, if no target is given at the command line, Snakemake will define the first rule of the Snakefile as the target.
+Hence, it is best practice to have a rule **all** at the top of the workflow which has all typically desired target files as input files.

 Can execute the code using:
 ```